imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/appendix/using-ethoffline-to-sign-ethereum-transactions-on-an-offline-computer.md

 12. Click Sign Transaction, scan the QR code prompted with the EthScanner app.

 13. On the EthScanner app, click “Broadcast Transaction to Mainnet”.

-**Footnote**
-1 - The first two paragraphs are my attempts to explain EthOffline/EthScanner, but I'm not quite sure whether I fully understand how it works myself.
-Please let me know if these paragraph are  sufficient or if additional clarifications are necessary.